On May 1st 1997, a general election took place in the UK. It was won by the Labour Party after 18 years of Conservative Government (1979-1997).

 The Scotland Act

 The next stage was the 1st Scottish General Election.
 Donald Dewar, who had been Secretary of State for Scotland in Tony Blair’s Government became the First Minister of Scotland.
-Labour did not have a majority and made an alliance with the Liberal-Democrats (coalition executive).
+Labour did not have a majority and allied with the Liberal-Democrats (coalition executive).

-Between mid-May and the end of June, the Scottish Parliament met on a regular basis but it was officially opened by the Queen on July 1st, 1999.
+Between mid-May and the end of June, the Scottish Parliament met regularly but it was officially opened by the Queen on July 1st, 1999.

 Opinion polls about the Scottish Parliament